A 501(c)3 non-profit animal sanctuary

 Are you passionate about what we're doing?
 Let us know!
-We are always looking for volunteers to help us make our vision a reality.
-We provide tours of our sanctuary for prospective volunteers and for others who wish to support our activities.
-Email us at firstname.lastname@example.org
+As we reopen, we will be looking for volunteers and will provide tours of our sanctuary for prospective volunteers and for others who wish to support our activities.
+Email us at email@example.com

 Whether you help through monetary donations, volunteering your time, or by letting others know what we do, thank you.
 We can't continue to care for these animals without the help of supporters like you.